tomwhartung/always_reading_books/quotes/art/cezannes_composition-erle_loran.md

 - p.
 18. Emphasis in original as italics.
 ---------

-### Part Two
+### Section III, Part Two

-[Note: this section contains many illustrations of basic compositions, e.g., Static Plane, Dynamic Plane, Overlapping Planes, etc., that
-I might want to copy someday.]
+[**Note:** this section contains many illustrations of basic compositions, e.g., Static Plane, Dynamic Plane, Overlapping Planes, etc., that I might want to copy someday.]

 LIGHT AND DARK PATTERNS (CLOSED).
 Diagram XVIII is a combination of light and dark patterns all of which remain *closed within their separate compartments.*  Cezanne's still lifes may often be described as closed or *compartmental* in their color shapes; but more often,